mvaganov/CmdLineAsteroids/notes.md

 I spent a few weeks creating this game, and a few months writing this script.
 Please do not misunderstand that this program just fell out of my head in one moment.
 Programming does not work that way.
 Your projects will take a long time to finish too, even if they use a tutorial like this as a starting point.
 Be patient with yourself.
-Be disciplined with your self.
+Be disciplined with yourself.
 I believe anyone who sits with these ideas can learn them well.
 Especially you, even if you don't consider yourself skilled with math.
-For context, I was terrible at math in High School, especially at Trigonometry, which I will touch in this tutorial.
+For context, I was terrible at math in High School, especially at Trigonometry, which I will be using in this tutorial.
 I learned what I know because of practice doing projects like this.
 My guidance will follow roughly the same path I went through while making this game a few months ago,
-	but it will be much faster, even with a few detours to experiment with math and game engine optimizations.
+	but it will be much faster, even with a few detours to explain some math, architecture, and game engine optimizations.
 Because I wrote this application once already, I have the extreme benefit of having made lots of mistakes recently.
+	This tutorial doesn't capture 90% of the difficulty of this project, just the parts curated for you to understand it quickly.
-Please be patient with your own mistakes, and the frustration that follows.
+As you do this work, please be patient with your own mistakes, and the frustration that follows.
 Frustration is the sweat of learning.
 It is a sign that your mind is growing.
 	Take a break if you need it.
 This video will still be here when you are ready.

 `scene`